Bloop15/AI-Practice/README.md

-# AIML-Lab  Practice Programs
+# AIPractice Programs
-AIML programs taught in college
+Some random AI programs taught in college